waocats/crabgo/src/doc/src/faq.md

 to be true.
 Libraries should always specify the range that they do work with, even if it’s something as general as “every 1.x.y version”.

-### Why `Cargo.toml`?
+### Why `Crabgo.toml`?

-As one of the most frequent interactions with Cargo, the question of why the configuration file is named `Cargo.toml` arises from time to time.
+As one of the most frequent interactions with Crabgo, the question of why the configuration file is named `Crabgo.toml` arises from time to time.
 The leading capital-`C` was chosen to ensure that the manifest was grouped with other similar configuration files in directory listings.
-Sorting files often puts capital letters before lowercase letters, ensuring files like `Makefile` and `Cargo.toml` are placed together.
+Sorting files often puts capital letters before lowercase letters, ensuring files like `Makefile` and `Crabgo.toml` are placed together.
 The trailing `.toml` was chosen to emphasize the fact that the file is in the [TOML configuration format](https://toml.io/).

-Cargo does not allow other names such as `cargo.toml` or `Cargofile` to emphasize the ease of how a Cargo repository can be identified.
+Crabgo does not allow other names such as `crabgo.toml` or `Crabgofile` to emphasize the ease of how a Crabgo repository can be identified.
 An option of many possible names has historically led to confusion where one case was handled but others were accidentally forgotten.

 [crates.io]: https://crates.io/

-### How can Cargo work offline?
+### How can Crabgo work offline?

-Cargo is often used in situations with limited or no network access such as airplanes, CI environments, or embedded in large production deployments.
-Users are often surprised when Cargo attempts to fetch resources from the network, and hence the request for Cargo to work offline comes up frequently.
+Crabgo is often used in situations with limited or no network access such as airplanes, CI environments, or embedded in large production deployments.
+Users are often surprised when Crabgo attempts to fetch resources from the network, and hence the request for Crabgo to work offline comes up frequently.

-Cargo, at its heart, will not attempt to access the network unless told to do so.
-That is, if no crates come from crates.io, a git repository, or some other network location, Cargo will never attempt to make a network connection.
-As a result, if Cargo attempts to touch the network, then it's because it needs to fetch a required resource.
+Crabgo, at its heart, will not attempt to access the network unless told to do so.
+That is, if no crates come from crates.io, a git repository, or some other network location, Crabgo will never attempt to make a network connection.
+As a result, if Crabgo attempts to touch the network, then it's because it needs to fetch a required resource.

-Cargo is also quite aggressive about caching information to minimize the amount of network activity.
-It will guarantee, for example, that if `cargo build` (or an equivalent) is run to completion then the next `cargo build` is guaranteed to not touch the network so long as `Cargo.toml` has not been modified in the meantime.
-This avoidance of the network boils down to a `Cargo.lock` existing and a populated cache of the crates reflected in the lock file.
+Crabgo is also quite aggressive about caching information to minimize the amount of network activity.
+It will guarantee, for example, that if `crabgo build` (or an equivalent) is run to completion then the next `crabgo build` is guaranteed to not touch the network so long as `Crabgo.toml` has not been modified in the meantime.
+This avoidance of the network boils down to a `Crabgo.lock` existing and a populated cache of the crates reflected in the lock file.
 If either of these components are missing, then they're required for the build to succeed and must be fetched remotely.

-As of Rust 1.11.0, Cargo understands a new flag, `--frozen`, which is an assertion that it shouldn't touch the network.
-When passed, Cargo will immediately return an error if it would otherwise attempt a network request.
+As of Rust 1.11.0, Crabgo understands a new flag, `--frozen`, which is an assertion that it shouldn't touch the network.
+When passed, Crabgo will immediately return an error if it would otherwise attempt a network request.
 The error should include contextual information about why the network request is being made in the first place to help debug as well.
-Note that this flag *does not change the behavior of Cargo*, it simply asserts that Cargo shouldn't touch the network as a previous command has been run to ensure that network activity shouldn't be necessary.
+Note that this flag *does not change the behavior of Crabgo*, it simply asserts that Crabgo shouldn't touch the network as a previous command has been run to ensure that network activity shouldn't be necessary.

 The `--offline` flag was added in Rust 1.36.0.
-This flag tells Cargo to not access the network, and try to proceed with available cached data if possible.
+This flag tells Crabgo to not access the network, and try to proceed with available cached data if possible.
-You can use [`cargo fetch`] in one project to download dependencies before going offline, and then use those same dependencies in another project with the `--offline` flag (or [configuration value][offline config]).
+You can use [`crabgo fetch`] in one project to download dependencies before going offline, and then use those same dependencies in another project with the `--offline` flag (or [configuration value][offline config]).